tcdjlin/software-system-holistic-design/README.md

 ### Overview

-- The Board Game Framework is a comprehensive and well-designed C# .NET project that provides a versatile foundation for developing various board games.
+- This Board Game Framework is a comprehensive and well-designed C# .NET project that provides a versatile foundation for developing various board games.
 - It offers a robust structure and design, making it easy to implement different games using the framework.
 - One exemplary implementation of the framework is the **Numerical Tic Tac Toe game**, accompanied by a meticulously crafted and structured user manual in PDF format